mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 λ> parseTest parser "something\n"
 2:1:
 incorrect indentation
-λ> parseTest parser "something\n  one\n"
+λ> parseTest parser "something\n  one"
 2:3:
 incorrect indentation
-λ> parseTest parser "something\n    one\n"
+λ> parseTest parser "something\n    one" ("something",["one"])
-("something",["one"])
 ```

-First case may be a bit surprising, but Megaparsec knows that there must be
+First message may be a bit surprising, but Megaparsec knows that there must
-at least one item in the list, so it checks indentation level and it's 1,
+be at least one item in the list, so it checks indentation level and it's 1,
 which is incorrect, so it reports it.
 I find current behavior satisfactory,
 but it may be changed in the future.